Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Prepare your bechamel sauce.
 You will need to create a roux, then add milk and thicken.
 See: Bechamel Sauce Recipe

-- In a large skillet over medium-heat, add olive oil, diced ham, onion, and garlic, and saute for approximately 8 minutes until the onions are softened and the ham is crispy.
+- In a large skillet over medium heat, add olive oil, diced ham, onion, and garlic, and sauté for approximately 8 minutes until the onions are softened and the ham is crispy.

-- Turn the heat off, then add the cubed potatoes, bechamel sauce, and one cup of the cheddar cheese to the skillet.
+- Turn the heat off, then add the cubed potatoes, bechamel sauce, and one cup of cheddar cheese to the skillet.
 Mix well.

 - Spread this mixture into the prepared baking dish, then top evenly with additional cheddar cheese.
 Bake for 1 hour in preheated oven until the potatoes in the center of the casserole are knife-tender.